qldthe8675/Color-extraction/README.md

 ### 1. Train the ANN (optional)

-If you wish to retrain the network from scratch using the provided dataset:

 ### 2. Run color extraction

 To run the trained ANN on a new input image: